Milford Lab's GoPro Aquaculture Project

 Cameras on Natural Habitat

-To understand if oyster cage density affected fish abundance and behavior, we placed four cages about 50 meters apart at the inshore site adjacent to the oyster farm, and four cages about 90 meters apart at the inshore mixed-feature habitat.
-We employed the same recording approach as used for the cage/reef comparison.
+To understand if oyster cage density affects fish abundance and community composition, we placed four cages about 50 meters apart adjacent to a "dense" oyster farm with 40+ cages, and four cages at a low density about 90 meters apart representing a "sparse" farm on mixed-sand/shell habitat.
+We used the same recording approach as used for the cage/reef comparison.

 To compare fish interactions with different styles of oyster cages, we placed cage pairs at three Connecticut shellfish farms.
-Two cages of each type were deployed at shellfish farms in Milford, Norwalk, and Westport, to compare fish interactions between cage styles at multiple farms across a broader geographic area.
-Video was collected using timers as previously described.
+We deployed cages of each type at shellfish farms in Milford, Norwalk, and Westport, to compare fish interactions between cage styles at multiple farms across a broader geographic area.
+We collected video as previously described.

-During camera deployments, we also collected environmental data.
-We used HOBO Pendant® Temperature/Light 64K Data Loggers to record water temperature and light intensity every 15 minutes throughout every deployment.
-Light is an important factor affecting visibility and video quality and it may influence fish behavior.
-Because changing tidal currents may also influence how fish interact with cages and boulders within rock reefs, we used Lowell TCM-1 tilt current meters to collect information on speed and direction of water currents.
-Measurements were taken once every minute throughout each deployment.
-A current meter and temperature/light data logger was attached to one cage at each field site and to a spare T-platform at the rock reef.
-Using handheld YSI probes, we collected additional environmental data (i.e., salinity, dissolved oxygen) during deployment and retrieval trips to each site.
+During camera deployments, we also collected environmental data because temperature, light levels and current flow can influence fish activity.
+We used data loggers to record water temperature and light intensity and tilt current meters to measure speed and direction of water currents.
+We attached a current meter and temperature/light data logger to one cage at each field site and to a spare camera stand at the rock reef.
+Using handheld probes, we also measured salinity and dissolved oxygen at each site.

 Describing Fish Communities using Environmental DNA (eDNA)

-To date, we've observed 16 species of fish in our videos, associating and interacting with oyster cages.
+To date, we've observed 21 species of fish in our videos associating and interacting with oyster cages.
 The four most common species observed in video have been:

 - Black sea bass